preaction/preaction.me/draft/2017/12/10/start-a-new-yancy-app/index.markdown

 First we need to create a database schema for our blog posts.
-Let's use [Mojo::Pg](http://metacpan.org/pod/Mojo::Pg) and its [migrations feature](http://metacpan.org/pod/Mojo::Pg::Migrations) to create a table called "blog" with fields for an ID, a title, some markdown, and some HTML.
+Let's use [Mojo::Pg](http://metacpan.org/pod/Mojo::Pg) and its [migrations feature](http://metacpan.org/pod/Mojo::Pg::Migrations) to create a table called "blog" with fields for an ID, a title, a date, some markdown, and some HTML.

 %= highlight Perl => "# myapp.pl\n" . include -raw => '01-migrate.pl'